arvidsson/arvidsson.github.io/content/notes/a-simple-resource-manager.md

   - unity
   - gamedev
   - c#
-draft: true
 ---

 A simple way to dynamically load resources in Unity.
+Note that `Resources.LoadAll` will load all resources of the same type within the folders and subfolders.

 ```csharp
 using System.Collections.Generic;